Wheel Backspacing and Wheel offset

 Items required to measure wheel backspace:

-Now that you are familiar with wheel backspacing and offset, visit our wheels finder page.
+Now that you are familiar with wheel backspacing and offset, visit our wheels finder page and shop fuel rims now.